Corporate Wind-Down Guide

 • Cancel domain names and digital accounts: Cancel or transfer any website domains, email accounts, social media profiles, and software subscriptions in the corporate name.

-Tax Implications of Corporate Dissolution
+Tax Implications of Dissolution

 The tax consequences of dissolving a corporation can be significant.
-Understanding the key tax mechanics in advance allows for proper planning:
+Understanding the key tax mechanics in advance allows for proper planning.

 Capital Dividend Account (CDA)